Exceptional flat bands in bipartite non-Hermitian lattices

 To this end, we can express the eigenvalues and eigenstates of such Hamiltonian in terms of the singular eigenstates of $S_\mathbf{k}$ and $S^\dagger_\mathbf{k}$, denoted by $\psi_{n,\mathbf{k}}$ and $\phi_{n,\mathbf{k}}$, respectively, for $1\leq n\leq r_\mathbf{k}$, with $r_\mathbf{k}\leq N_B$ as the rank of $S_\mathbf{k}$, both with corresponding eigenvalue $\epsilon_{n,\mathbf{k}}\in\mathbb R$, and related as $S^\dagger_\mathbf{k}\phi_{n,\mathbf{k}}=\epsilon_{n,\mathbf{k}}\psi_{n,\mathbf{k}}$ and $S_\mathbf{k}\psi_{n,\mathbf{k}}=\epsilon_{n,\mathbf{k}}\phi_{n,\mathbf{k}}$.
 Then, the system have $2r_\mathbf{k}$ dispersive right-eigenstates of $H_\mathbf{k}$, given by

 with the dispersion

 for $1\leq n\leq r_\mathbf{k}$.
-The corresponding left-eigenstates can be obtained immediately by the substitution $\alpha\to-\alpha$, and the normalization factor is chosen to satisfy the biorthogonal condition $\Psi^\dagger_{\mathbf{k},L}\Psi_{\mathbf{k},R}=1$, see also Sec.~S1 of the Supplementary Materials (SM)~\cite{SI}.
-At the exceptional points ($|\alpha|=1$), the dispersive branches therefore coalesce producing \emph{exceptional flat bands} with biorthogonal states.
-Furthermore, beyond these spectral singularities, for $|\alpha|>1$, these modes persist, remaining dispersionless while acquiring finite lifetimes as their energies turn purely imaginary.
+The corresponding left-eigenstates can be obtained immediately by the substitution $\alpha\to-\alpha$, and the normalization factor is chosen to satisfy the biorthogonal condition $\Psi^\dagger_{\mathbf{k},L}\Psi_{\mathbf{k},R}=1$, see also Sec.~S1 of SM~\cite{SI}.
+At the EPs ($|\alpha|=1$), the dispersive branches therefore coalesce producing { EFBs} with biorthogonal states.
+Furthermore, beyond these spectral singularities, for $|\alpha|>1$, these modes persist, remaining dispersionless {throughout the Brillouin zone} while acquiring finite lifetimes as their energies turn purely imaginary~\cite{remark-1}.

 To extend this construction, we break the chiral symmetry via asymmetric chemical potentials $\mu_{A,B}=\bar{\mu}\pm \delta\mu$ modifying the Hamiltonian to